Perfect matching modules, dimer partition functions and cluster characters: Introduction

 In Section~\ref{sec:ind-res}, we study the `induction-restriction' relationship between modules for the algebras $B$ and $A$.
 We recall results from elsewhere showing that $A$ is the endomorphism algebra of a cluster-tilting object $T\in\GP(B)$, when the Postnikov diagram is connected.

 In Section~\ref{sec:proj-res} we use the combinatorics of $Q(D)$ to write down a projective resolution of $N_\mu$.
-This projective resolution is used in Section~\ref{sec:MuSp} to show that Muller--Speyer matchings correspond to projective modules.
-In Section~\ref{sec:labels}, we discuss the combinatorial labelling of Postnikov diagrams, and show that this agrees with the categorical labelling arising from restricting $A$-modules to the boundary.
+This projective resolution is used in Section~\ref{sec:MuSp} to show that Muller--Speyer matchings correspond to projective modules, yielding Theorem~\ref{t:MSmatch-intro}.
+In Section~\ref{sec:labels}, we deduce that the combinatorial labelling of Postnikov diagrams agrees with the categorical labelling arising from restricting projective $A$-modules to the boundary, thus proving Theorem~\ref{t:projective-labelling}.

 Sections~\ref{sec:newMS} and \ref{sec:newCC} recall the Marsh--Scott formula and Fu--Keller's cluster character.
-In Section~\ref{sec:MS=CC} we relate these by showing that the twisted Pl\"ucker coordinate $\twPluck{I}$ is the cluster character $\clucha{T}{\cansyz[\white] M_I}$, where $\cansyz[\white] M_I$ is a particular syzygy of the $\jksalg$-module $M_I$, by comparing the Marsh--Scott formula to the Caldero--Chapoton formula.
+In Section~\ref{sec:MS=CC} we relate these by proving Theorem~\ref{t:MS=CC-intro}, in particular showing that the twisted Pl\"ucker coordinate $\twPluck{I}$ is the cluster character $\clucha{T}{\cansyz[\white] M_I}$, where $\cansyz[\white] M_I$ is a particular syzygy of the $\jksalg$-module $M_I$.
 Finally, in Section~\ref{sec:MuSp=CC}, we relate Muller--Speyer's twist for more general open positroid varieties to the cluster character formula.